HowardLiYH/Trading-Arsenal/README.md

 ## Plan
 1. Build Engulfing (Bearish & Bullish) and Doji
-2. Use Engulfing to open position and Doji to close
+2. Use Engulfing to open the position and Doji to close
+3. Test out 4h hours first